fbrowther/Determine-Factors-Influencing-Collision-and-Accidents-in-UK/README.md

 # Use case 1 -
 ### Entity Relationship Diagram (ERD)
 The CSV files were inspected and ERD diagram of the two datasets were sketched out employing a free online tool (http://www.quickdatabasediagrams.com).
 ![alt text](https://github.com/fbrowther/Project-2/blob/main/ERD%20diagram.png)

+### Working with Relational database to determine the factors influecing UK road traffic collision and accident
+Since there exist a relationship between the accident and vehicle dataset with ID (accident_index) being common between the two, it was obvious to upload the clean dataset to PostgreSQL which is a relational database.
+Employing PostgreSQL, database tables 'accident_data' and 'vehicle_data' could be joined (FULL JOIN) at the primary key id and the relationship of traffic collision to 'speed limit', 'weather conditions', 'day of the week', 'road condition', 'vehicle_age', 'driver_age', 'driver_sex' and 'vehicle manoeuvre' etc could be deteremined.

 ### Data Engineering
 Database 'Accident_db' was created on Postgresql followed by creating two tables namely - Accident and Vehicle with required column names.